Robinlovelace/odjitter/README.md

 [![.github/workflows/render-rmarkdown.yaml](https://github.com/Robinlovelace/odjitter/actions/workflows/render-rmarkdown.yaml/badge.svg)](https://github.com/Robinlovelace/odjitter/actions/workflows/render-rmarkdown.yaml)
 <!-- badges: end -->

+# Abstract

+Origin-destination (OD) data is a vital source of information on travel patterns but its utility is limited by reliance on zone centroids.
+This paper presents a reproducible and open two-stage ‘jittering’ approach to tackling this problem, which (1) uses random points to represent unique start and end points (sampling), and (2) splits OD pairs representing many trips into many ‘sub-OD’ pairs.
+We find that route networks generated from jittered OD data are more diffuse and potentially realistic based on an example from Edinburgh.
+Further work is needed to validate the approach and to find optimal parameters for sampling and disaggregation.

 # 1 Questions

-Origin-destination (OD) datasets are ubiquitous, used by statistical and transport planning organisations to efficiently represent aggregate travel behavior worldwide.
+Origin-destination (OD) datasets are ubiquitous in transport planning to efficiently represent aggregate travel behavior.
 Despite emerging ‘big data’ sources such as massive GPS datasets, OD data continues to play an established — if not central — role in transport research in the 21<sup>st</sup> century.
-Recent applications range from analysis of the evolution of urban activity and shared mobility services over time (e.g. Shi et al. 2019;
+Recent applications range from analysis of the evolution of urban activity and shared mobility services over time (e.g.
-Li et al. 2019) to inference of congestion and mode split (Bachir et al.
-2019; Gao et al. 2021).
+Shi et al. 2019; Li et al. 2019) to inference of congestion and mode split (Bachir et al. 2019; Gao et al. 2021).

 <!-- Perhaps in part because they are so well established, comparatively few recent research papers have explored new methods for processing OD datasets. -->

-Recent papers have presented new methods for OD dataset validation (Alexander et al. 2015), aggregation (He et al. 2018; Liu et al. 2021) and disaggregation (Katranji et al. 2016).
-To the best of our knowledge, this is the first paper to describe and test methods for randomising origin and destination points and disaggregation on a real world example using reproducible analysis and open access data, a process we refer to as ‘jittering’.
+Recent papers have presented new methods for OD dataset validation (Alexander et al. 2015), aggregation (He et al. 2018; Liu et al. 2021), disaggregation (Katranji et al. 2016) and location of ‘connectors’ joining zone centroids with the surrounding network (Jafari et al.
+2015).
+In this paper we present a new approach to pre-processing OD datasets before route network generation that we refer to as ‘jittering’, following the use of the term to describe a similar process of adding “random noise to the data” for data visualization (Wickham 2016).

 <!-- In this paper we outline such methods and their uses, demonstrating how jittering can be used to create more diffuse and accurate estimates of movement at the level of segments ('flows') on transport network, with minimal computational overheads compared with the computationally intensive process of route calculation ('routing') or processing large GPS datasets. -->
 <!-- Long version of paper: -->